Easton Area Public Library

-The Easton Area Public Library serves the community of Easton in Northampton County, Pennsylvania.
-The present Carnegie library was predated by a community library constructed by the Easton Library Company in 1811.
+The Easton Area Public Library serves Easton, Pennsylvania in Northampton County, Pennsylvania.
+It is a Carnegie library and was predated by a community library constructed by the Easton Library Company in 1811.
 With a grant in 1901 for $57,000 by industrialist Andrew Carnegie a new library began construction at 515 Church Street and was completed in 1903.

-The library system consists of the Easton library serving as the headquarters, and the Palmer Branch located at 1 Weller Place, Palmer Township which was constructed in 1986.
+The library system consists of the Main library serving as the headquarters, and the Palmer Branch located at 1 Weller Place, Palmer Township which was constructed in 1986.

-The main Easton branch contains the Marx Room, which was added in 1985 to serve as a local history room.
+The main location in Easton, Pennsylvania includes the Marx Room, which was added in 1985 to serve as a local history room.
 This addition houses the largest collection of local history and genealogy in northeastern Pennsylvania with roughly 15,000 historical texts and materials about the Easton area and Northampton County.

-In addition, it holds the oldest known map of Easton, Pennsylvania dated to the late 1700s, as well as the original Flag of Easton which was hoisted when the Declaration of Independence was publicly read in Easton on July 8, 1776.
+The library holds the oldest known map of Easton, which dates back to the early 18th century, and the original Flag of Easton, which was hoisted during the first public reading of the Declaration of Independence in the Thirteen Colonies, which was read simultaneously in only three designated locations: Easton, Philadelphia, and Trenton, New Jersey, at noon on July 8, 1776, four days after its unanimous adoption by the Second Continental Congress.

 History

-1811–1901
+19th century

 The Easton Library Company was founded on January 16, 1811, when 100 shares of stock were offered to the public.
 The company was founded in order to provide books to the citizens of Easton, however only patrons who supported the library with a yearly subscription fee were allowed access to the collection.
 By 1815, the company had raised enough money to construct a building, known as Library Hall, on land donated by resident Samuel Sitgreaves.
 This location on the corner of North Second and Church Street was used for the next 90 years.
 During the Civil War, the subscription service suffered due to a high number of Easton citizens enlisting in the Union Army.
 To account for the decrease in library use, the Library Company deeded the building to the Easton School Board in 1864.
 When the school board took over operation of the library, high school students were permitted to borrow books without a subscription.

 As the Easton Library Company restricted free library access to the general public, the women of Lehigh Valley founded the Easton Library Association in 1895, with the goal of establishing a free public library for those who could not afford an annual library subscription.
 Funding for the new library was financed by the school board and became open to all residents in the city, regardless of income.

 On March 30, 1896, the Library Association opened their first library which was available for three hours every weekday afternoon from 2:00 pm to 5:00 pm including extra evening hours from 7:30 pm to 9:00 pm on Thursdays and Saturdays.
-Due to the library's high level of interest and increased number of visitors, by 1901 the Easton Library Association and Easton Library Company combined their collections.
-Now as a singular free public library, this change made the city eligible to apply for a library grant from the state of Pennsylvania.